by Chris Miles

-- Jam Nuts – McMaster doesn’t sell nuts individually, so you may be better off sourcing them locally.
+- Jam Nuts – McMaster-Carr doesn’t sell nuts individually, so you may be better off sourcing them locally.
 OR, if you really want a big bag, here are the part numbers:

 The coupler accepts a ½ inch open-end wrench.
 Simply rotate the coupler to extend the tensioner, which pushes the alternator away from the water pump pulley, thus tightening the belt.

 I’ve been using these on both of my DeLoreans for years, and have never had an adjustment problem.